2022 Gartner® Magic Quadrant™ SIEM

 Once deployed, availability, reliability and scalability are the focus.
 When things go wrong in a cloud or serverless computing environment you can’t just blindly reboot the server.
 You must take a disciplined approach to identifying and resolving issues.
 So, you want to create enough telemetry to confirm that your services are running properly in production.
 If your developers are responsible for code in production as with Amazon’s “you build it, you run it,” the stakeholders are dev and DevOps teams.
 In traditional Enterprise IT shops, the stakeholders are everyone from dev and release to Ops.

-Monitoring user behavior gives you instant feedback on things like how your app is being used.
+Monitoring user behavior gives you instant feedback on things like how your integration is being used.
 Examples of what you can monitor include:

 Consider Outsmart Games, a game developer that creates games for mobile devices including a Combat game called “Blood Gate Age of Alchemy.”
 Outsmart had just deployed the new game into production and by monitoring telemetry (using Sumo Logic), discovered some users were experiencing outages.
 In identifying the problem they discovered a scenario the developers hadn’t considered: In the game users were asked to select a weapon before combat.
 For users who opted not use a weapon, the game crashed.
 Monitoring user behavior decreased their MTTI from days to minutes.

 By monitoring IP addresses, the company was able to identify specific users that experienced the outage and sent them a nurturing message.
 This kind of “application intelligence” can be invaluable to not only the DevOps team, but product management, marketing and even sales.